Anthony9811/AutomationExercise_SeleniumTests/README.md

 ### ✅ Test Case 6: Contact Us Form Submission
 - **Goal**: Validate the entire "Contact Us" form workflow, from filling out the form and uploading a file to verifying the success message and navigating back to the home page.
-- Concepts: Form filling, file upload, interacting with JavaScript alerts, text validation for success messages, and navigating between pages.
+- **Concepts**: Form filling, file upload, interacting with JavaScript alerts, text validation for success messages, and navigating between pages.

 **Flow**:
 1. **Navigate**: Navigate to the 'Contact Us' page from the home page.